 Chanel Summers is speaker of the following session:

-Chuck Taylor is speaker of the following session:
+Daren Ulmer is moderator of the following session:

 CHAIRMAN & CHIEF EXECUTIVE OFFICER

-Kevin brings more than 30 years of strategic C-suite experience leading domestic and international operations of evolving technology companies headquartered in the Silicon Valley and Seattle.
-He has held multiple CEO positions in organizations, ranging from venture or private equity-backed early-stage companies to IPO’s and publicly traded global organizations serving the Fortune 500.
+Kevin brings more than 30 years of deep C-suite corporate experience leading domestic and international operations, primarily in technology companies.
+He has held multiple CEO positions in organizations ranging from venture or private equity-backed emerging companies to publicly traded global organizations serving the Fortune 500.

 Kevin Vitale is speaker of the following session:

 Ryan Wang is Co-founder and General Partner of Outpost Capital, a leading Silicon Valley based venture capital fund focusing on VR/AR and new frontier technology with a strong presence in China.
 Ryan is known as a VR/AR expert who oversees companies in the US and greater China, with solid insights and strong connections in both markets.